Port Speed on SRX Series Firewalls

 Each of the twelve ports of PIC 0 and PIC 1 of an SRX5K-IOC4-MRATE supports port speeds of 10 Gbps and 40 Gbps.
 However, only ports 2 and 5 of both the PICs support port speed of 100 Gbps.
 You can choose to configure all supported ports of the SRX5K-IOC4-MRATE to operate at the same supported speed or configure all the ports at different supported speeds.

-The SRX5K-IOC4-MRATE supports an aggregate bandwidth of 480 Gbps, and each of the two PICs supports a bandwidth limit of 240 Gbps.
-If the aggregate port capacity configured exceeds 240 Gbps per PIC, the configuration is not supported.
+The SRX5K-IOC4-MRATE supports 480 Gbps aggregate bandwidth.
+Each of its two PICs has a bandwidth limit of 240 Gbps.
+Configurations exceeding 240 Gbps per PIC are not supported.

 To configure port speed at the PIC level: